 In 1956 they moved to the first phase of their present site at Neville Parade.
 The site in Burnhill Way was built in 1976 after services had been held in various schools, to provide for a second Methodist Church in Newton Aycliffe.

-Jehovah’s WitnesseS meet at the Kingdom Hall in Allington Road, contact Mr W. Pattinson, 8 The Covert.
+Jehovah’s Witnesses meet at the Kingdom Hall in Allington Road, contact Mr W. Pattinson, 8 The Covert.
 Tel: 313648.

 The Salvation Army: The nearest is in Shildon.